Weather Closure Open or Close Alert Message

 Residency Advisory Committee

 Members of the Committee have an integral role in the creation and development of residency programs at Western New England University College of Pharmacy and Health Sciences.
-Members of the committee assure accreditation standards are met or exceeded.
-In working with Residency Program Director, the Committee provides support for research projects, evaluates learning experiences, recruits and selects highly qualified applicants, and maintains relations between the residency practice sites and the College of Pharmacy and Health Sciences.
+Members of the committee ensure accreditation standards are met or exceeded.
+In working with the Residency Program Director, the Committee provides support for research projects, evaluates learning experiences, recruits and selects highly qualified applicants, and maintains relations between the residency practice sites and the College of Pharmacy and Health Sciences.

 The Committee also provides structured educational opportunities across the four professional years to learners in the PharmD program.
 “Foundations", presented to the PY1 class, provides a general overview of postgraduate opportunities and resources for additional information on residencies.
 “Essentials” is aimed at PY2 learners.
 It details current statistics, common metrics used by programs to evaluate residents, and assessment elements required from references.
 The PY3 session, “Practical Considerations", focuses on residency showcases, the match process, and criteria to select potential residency programs.
 “Mock Interviews” allow PY4 learners the opportunity to test their interview readiness and receive formative feedback as a final preparation step before applying for residencies.
 The RAC also maintains an internal website for residency materials and resources for interested learners.